opencontrol/freedonia-compliance/README.md

 Notice one file in particular, the `opencontrol.yaml` file in the root directory of the tree.
 The `opencontrol.yaml` file is key to using OpenControl.

 OpenControl uses a config file called `opencontrol.yaml` following the popular configuration file pattern we see with so many tools today.
-Every OpenControl repository will have at least one `opencontrol.yaml` file providing critical informatoin and, importantly, information about dependencies on other other OpenControl YAML files and repos.
+Every OpenControl repository will have at least one `opencontrol.yaml` file providing critical information and, importantly, information about dependencies on other other OpenControl YAML files and repos.

 Here's what the `opencontrol.yaml` file for our Freedonia project looks like: